Javier, Leyte

-Javier (IPA: [hɐ'vjɛɾ]), officially the Municipality of Javier (Bungto han Javier; Bayan ng Javier), is a 4th class municipality in the province of Leyte, Philippines.
+Javier (IPA: [hɐ'vjɛɾ]), officially the Municipality of Javier (Bungto han Javier; Bayan ng Javier), is a municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 26,658 people.

 History

 The municipality of Javier, Leyte was formerly barrio of the municipality of Abuyog, Leyte.
 Bugho was the former name of the town and is a contraction of the dialect term "Binogho" (from the root word buho), meaning a small clearing within a forest area.
 Settlers at about the turn of the century cultivated this small patch of land.
 Among the earliest known settlers was Macario Cultura, a native of Burauen, Leyte who was believed to have led his friends and relatives to cultivate the fertile soil of the area.
 Later on, as the settlement of the people thrived, it then became a sitio of barrio Pinocawan, and was established as a barrio since the Spanish colonial occupation.

 Sometime in 1914, Daniel Falcon Javier of Consolacion, Sogod, Southern Leyte and a former teacher and principal of Cebu Normal School of Cebu City in the early 1900s came to explore the surroundings of the new settlement.
 At that time, he recently came from Cabadbaran, Agusan del Norte where he started extensive farming activities since 1908 after his resignation as a principal at the Cebu Normal School.

 A malaria plague in Cabadbaran, however, inflicted a heavy death toll among his people so he was urged to explore other suitable areas until he found Bugho.
 Impressed by the quality of the soil, he started staking out his claims in Bugho and moved from Cabadbaran.
 Subsequently, Daniel married Dolores Mercado Veloso of Consolacion, Sogod, Southern Leyte, and settled in Bugho naming his settlement as Camalig.
 He initiated projects in the community where he was readily accepted as a teacher.
 Daniel Javier's advocacy was to educate the people.
 He opened a school in 1918 on an area donated by Pedro Abordo with Leona Valles as the first teacher.
 Daniel Javier is a dedicated man without any vices.
 He led the people to community activities and eventually improve their working habits, eradicate superstitions that hampered progress and introduced the use of vaccines and medicines.
 He also urged the community to accept the modern and progressive way of agriculture.